tbajn/myrepo/TestDrive.md

 Test Drive R Markdown
 ================

-## R Markdown
+jnedelman
+2022-04-21

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.
 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:

 ``` r
 summary(cars)